jerryxh/wp-ecommerce-compare-products/readme.txt

 We love the Compare Products feature that the big e-commerce sites have.
 We have looked at them all and over 12 months have developed what we believe is a product comparison extension for WP e-Commerce that is better than any of them.

-= Mobile Platform App style admin interface =
+= Mobile Responsive App style admin interface =

-Just like the new WordPress v3.8.0 version we believe that you should be able to tweak your WP e-Commerce Compare Products settings 'on the fly' from your mobile or tablet.

-* 100% compatible with WordPress v3.8.0 admin interface.
+* 100% compatible with WordPress v3.9.0 admin interface.
-* Compatibility from WP e-Commerce version 3.8.5 up to and including WP e-Commerce v3.8.13.1
+* Backward compatibility to WordPress v3.7.0
-* App style admin interface.
+* App style admin inteface.
-* Admin interface is optimized for iOS and Android mobile and tablet platforms.
+* Admin interface is optimized for mobiles and tablets.

+= a3rev Plugins Lite & Pro Version Admin Interface =

+* All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+* Pro Version features and settings are inside of a Yellow border.
+* The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
+* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

 = Lite Version Support =

-As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-We do not watch that forum and posting there you will be relying on another user for support not an a3rev team member.
-Pro Version License holders have 'write' access to the a3rev support forum and priority support, not from support staff but from the developers.
+* As a Lite Version user please post all support requests to the plugins WordPress Support forum.
+* We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.

-= PRO Version Upgrade =

-* When you install WP e-Commerce Compare Products you will see all the added functionality that the PRO Version offers right there in the admin panel.
-* The plugin is designed so that the upgrade is completely seamless.
-* When you upgrade nothing changes except all the features of Compare Products you see on the lite version are activated.
-* This means you can activate, set up and use the free version and then if you find you want the added features and functionality you can upgrade, completely risk free.
+* Upgrading to a Pro Version Trail Licence gives 'write' access to the a3rev support forum.

 = Pro Version Features =

-* 7 day Free Trial.
+* Industry leading - Full Pro Version [Free Evaluation Trail](http://a3rev.com/shop/wpec-compare-products/).
+No Credit Card Required.
+* Immediate access to support from developers on the plugins [a3rev support forum](https://a3rev.com/forums/forum/wp-e-commerce-plugins/compare-products/).
 * Compare Audio - Shows the default WordPress Audio player in the Comparison table.
 Supported formats .mp3, .m4a, .ogg, .wav file
 * Compare Video - Shows and plays Youtube, Vimeo and WordPressTV videos in the Comparison table.
 * All of the In-Plugin Custom Style and layout settings are activated.